Unidata/netcdf-java/docs/src/public/userguide/pages/netcdfJava_tutorial/overview/CommonDataModel.md

     * A NetCDF-4 Vlen is mapped to a CDM variable length Dimension.
     * A NetCDF-4 Opaque type is a CDM opaque type, but the length of the data cannot be found until you read the variable.

-See <a href="https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM/Netcdf4.html" target="_blank">here</a> for detailed mapping between the NetCDF-4 and CDM data models.
+See [CDM to NetCDF mapping](/cdm_netcdf_mapping.html) for detailed mapping between the NetCDF-4 and CDM data models.

 ### Comparision to OPeNDAP (DAP 2)

 * OPeNDAP allows nested attributes, but in the CDM, attributes may only be a scalar or 1D array of byte, short, int, long, float, double, or String.
 * OPeNDAP does not have these data types: signed byte, char, long, opaque, enum.
 * OPeNDAP does not have shared dimensions.
 These can be approximated by map vectors in Grid datatypes, but one cannot share dimensions across Grids, or between Arrays.
 * OPeNDAP does not support Groups.
 * OPeNDAP Sequences map to CDM Sequences, but CDM does not support relational constraints at this layer.
-See <a href="https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM/Opendap.html" target="_blank">here</a> for more details on OPeNDAP processing.
+See <a href="https://www.unidata.ucar.edu/software/thredds/current/netcdf-java/CDM/Opendap.html" target="_blank">here</a> for more details on OPeNDAP processing. file formats

 ### Comparision to HDF-5

 As of version 4.1, the CDM can read all versions of HDF5 through version 1.8.4, except for the following HDF5 features:

 * SZIP compression.
 The <a href="http://www.hdfgroup.org/doc_resource/SZIP/" target="_blank">SZIP library</a> is proprietary and does not have a Java implementation.
 Its not clear if we can even legally write one if we wanted to.